miku/randlines/README.md

 efficient.
 However, if we want to extract 10M random lines from a file of 100M lines, shuf(1) might be killed.
 However, randlines will not shuffle lines, just skip over random number of lines.

+## TODO

+Currently, we need a filename, but we should be able to read from stdin as well.